paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-008-national-telecommunications-and-information-administration.md

   (C) the operational sharing permitted under this paragraph shall be subject to the interference regulations prescribed by the Commission pursuant to section 305(a) of the 1934 Act [[47 U.S.C.
 305(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title47-section305/a&num=0&edition=prelim)] and to coordination procedures that the Commission and the Secretary shall jointly establish and implement to ensure against harmful interference.

-(3) **Second reallocation report** — In accordance with the provisions of this section, the Secretary shall recommend for reallocation in the second report required by subsection (a) of this section, for use other than by Federal Government stations under section 305 of the 1934 Act ([47 U.S.C.
+(3) **Second reallocation report** — In accordance with the provisions of this section, the Secretary shall recommend for reallocation in the second report required by subsection (a), for use other than by Federal Government stations under section 305 of the 1934 Act ([47 U.S.C.
 305](./chapter-005-wire-or-radio-communication.md#section-305)), a band or bands of frequencies that—

   (A) in the aggregate span not less than 12 megahertz;

   (B) are located below 3 gigahertz; and

-  (C) meet the criteria specified in paragraphs (1) through (5) of subsection (a) of this section.
+  (C) meet the criteria specified in paragraphs (1) through (5) of subsection (a).

 **(c) Criteria for identification**

-(1) **Needs of the Federal Government** — In determining whether a band of frequencies meets the criteria specified in subsection (a)(2) of this section, the Secretary shall—
+(1) **Needs of the Federal Government** — In determining whether a band of frequencies meets the criteria specified in subsection (a)(2), the Secretary shall—

   (A) consider whether the band of frequencies is used to provide a communications service that is or could be available from a commercial provider or other vendor;